 The Zellner Medal is restricted to current ISBA members.
 Candidates should have been members of ISBA for the last three consecutive years, at least, and served ISBA in a range of leadership roles over an extended period of time.

-- Fabrizio Ruggeri (CNR-IMATI Milan, Italy) for "His outstanding service to ISBA and ISBA local chapters around the world and his fundamental contributions in theory, methodology and novel applications of Bayesian philosophy."
+Honored for “his outstanding service to ISBA and ISBA local chapters around the world and his fundamental contributions in theory, methodology and novel applications of Bayesian philosophy.”

-- Mike West (Duke University) for "A scientific life spent always at the top and a vision of the future which became reality, from the work to establish ISBA as a society to its construction on sound bases."
+Honored for “a scientific life spent always at the top and a vision of the future which became reality, from the work to establish ISBA as a society to its construction on sound bases.”